-If a CPE activity's target audience is exclusively for pharmacists the designation "P" will be used as follows:
+If a CPE activity's target audience is exclusively for pharmacists, the designation "P" will be used as follows:

-- 01-P Disease State Management/Drug therapy

-- 02-P AIDS therapy

-- 03-P Law (related to pharmacy practice)

-- 04-P General Pharmacy

-- 05-P Patient Safety: includes the prevention of healthcare errors, and the elimination or mitigation of patient injury caused by healthcare errors

-- 06-P Immunizations: includes all activities related to the provision of immunizations, i.e., recommend immunization schedules, administration procedures, proper storage and disposal, and record keeping.
-This also includes

-- review for appropriateness or contraindication and identifying and reporting adverse drug events and providing necessary first aid. - 07-P Compounding: includes all activities related to sterile, nonsterile, and hazardous drug compounding for humans and animals.
-This includes best practices and USP quality assurance standards, environmental testing and control, record keeping, error detection and reporting, and continuous quality improvement processes.
+- 01-P Disease State Management/Drug therapy Activities that address drugs, drug therapy, and/or disease states. - 02-P HIV/AIDS therapy Activities that address therapeutic, legal, social, ethical, or psychological issues related to the understanding and treatment of patients with HIV/AIDS - 03-P Law Activities that address federal, state, or local laws and/or regulations affecting the practice of pharmacy. - 04-P Pharmacy Administration Activities that address topics relevant to the practice of pharmacy that include the economic, social, administrative and managerial aspects of pharmacy practice and health care. - 05-P Patient Safety Activities that address topics relevant to the prevention of healthcare errors and the elimination or mitigation of patient injury caused by healthcare errors. - 06-P Immunizations Activities related to the provision of immunizations, i.e., recommend immunization schedules, administration procedures, proper storage and disposal, and record keeping.
+This also includes review for appropriateness or contraindication and identifying and reporting adverse drug events and providing necessary first aid. - 07-P Compounding Activities related to sterile, nonsterile, and hazardous drug compounding for humans and animals.
+This includes best practices and USP quality assurance standards, environmental testing and control, record keeping, error detection and reporting, and continuous quality improvement processes. - 08-P Pain Management/Opioids Activities that address any component regarding the treatment and management of pain, including the prescribing, distribution and use of opioid medications, and/or the risks, symptoms, and treatment of opioid misuse/addiction.

-If a CPE activity's target audience is exclusively for pharmacy technicians the designation "T" will be used as follows:
+If a CPE activity's target audience is exclusively for pharmacy technicians, the designation "T" will be used as follows:

-- 01-T Disease State Management/Drug therapy

-- 02-T AIDS therapy

-- 03-T Law (related to pharmacy practice)

-- 04-T General Pharmacy

-- 05-T Patient Safety: includes the prevention of healthcare errors, and the elimination or mitigation of patient injury caused by healthcare errors

-- 06-T Immunizations: includes all activities related to the provision of immunizations, i.e., recommend immunization schedules, administration procedures, proper storage and disposal, and record keeping.
-This also includes review for appropriateness or contraindication and identifying and reporting adverse drug events and providing necessary first aid.

-- 07-T Compounding: includes all activities related to sterile, nonsterile, and hazardous drug compounding for humans and animals.
-This includes best practices and USP quality assurance standards, environmental testing and control, record keeping, error detection and reporting, and continuous quality improvement processes.
+- 01-P Disease State Management/Drug therapy Activities that address drugs, drug therapy, and/or disease states. - 02-P HIV/AIDS therapy Activities that address therapeutic, legal, social, ethical, or psychological issues related to the understanding and treatment of patients with HIV/AIDS - 03-P Law Activities that address federal, state, or local laws and/or regulations affecting the practice of pharmacy. - 04-P Pharmacy Administration Activities that address topics relevant to the practice of pharmacy that include the economic, social, administrative and managerial aspects of pharmacy practice and health care. - 05-P Patient Safety Activities that address topics relevant to the prevention of healthcare errors and the elimination or mitigation of patient injury caused by healthcare errors. - 06-P Immunizations Activities related to the provision of immunizations, i.e., recommend immunization schedules, administration procedures, proper storage and disposal, and record keeping.
+This also includes review for appropriateness or contraindication and identifying and reporting adverse drug events and providing necessary first aid. - 07-P Compounding Activities related to sterile, nonsterile, and hazardous drug compounding for humans and animals.
+This includes best practices and USP quality assurance standards, environmental testing and control, record keeping, error detection and reporting, and continuous quality improvement processes. - 08-P Pain Management/Opioids Activities that address any component regarding the treatment and management of pain, including the prescribing, distribution and use of opioid medications, and/or the risks, symptoms, and treatment of opioid misuse/addiction.